Liber Eliensis: Publication

 Liber Eliensis has been published by the Royal Historical Society in its Camden Third Series, edited by E. O. Blake.
 The edition contains the Latin text along with some Old English texts, but no translation.
-Janet Fairweather has produced a recent English translation of the Latin, published in 2005 by the Boydell Press.
+Janet Fairweather has produced a recent English translation of the Latin, published in 2005 by Boydell & Brewer.

 Formerly, only sections of the Liber had appeared in print, without translations.
 Parts of the Liber were edited by D. J. Stewart and published by the Anglia Christiana Society in 1848.
 Other extracts were published in various works, including parts of Book I that were included in Volume 2 of Jean Mabillon's nine-volume Acta Sanctorum, printed between 1688 and 1701.
 Another set of extracts, mainly consisting of parts of Book II, was compiled by Roger Gale's father Thomas Gale, as part of his Historicae Britannicae Scriptores XV, published at Oxford in 1691.